nurseiit/comm-unist/README.md

 Announcements
 -------------
+* **[05-27]** Task 2 is updated.
+You will find one shortest route using Dijkstra Algorithm instead of finding all.
+Return type for shortest route in FlightMap header and cpp files is changed.
+The output-dijkstra.txt in test cases and driver-dijkstra.cpp are updated.
+In case you lost your work due to the updates, please contact the professor.
+You did not lost whatever you have pushed, and I can help you recover your changes.
 * **[05-27]** Midterm claim session is 5pm-8pm on May 30 (Thu).
 Please email me to make another appointment if you cannot use this seesion due to official schedules (e.g., other class).
 * **[05-18]** Lab 6 has been posted.
 * **[05-18]** Task 2 due extension: If you have ealier commit record to the submit repo (showing you have been working on lab2),